I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksrtaudio_getreadpacket_info.md

 ## Members

+`Flags`

+Reserved for future use.
+Must be set to 0.

+`MoreData`

+Returns TRUE if there is more data ready immediately.
+The OS may optionally immediately call this routine again after processing the packet to get the next packet information.
+If the driver returns FALSE, then capture is operating at real time.

+`PacketNumber`

+Returns the packet number relative to the start of capture.

 `PerformanceCounterValue`

 Returns the performance counter value corresponding to the sampling instant of the first sample in the packet.

 ## Requirements